 - eating and drinking slowly

-- avoiding artificial sweeteners, as these are known for causing gas.
+- avoiding artificial sweeteners, as these are known to cause gas

-While annoying, gas is a natural part of the body’s digestive system.
-However, if gas or burping problems are painful or chronic, these concerns should be brought to the attention of a doctor, especially in people who have had previous surgery related to the stomach or digestive tract.
+Gas is a natural part of the body’s digestive system.
+However, if gas or burping problems are painful or chronic, a person should talk with a doctor about their concerns.